Purdue-CS193/homework-0-parkcwoo04/index.md

 # Chanwoo Park's First CS193 Homework

+## The reason why I like CS
+- Making code is fun
+- Satisfying when my code works

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.